 Establishing a self-care routine and healthy habits can make a big difference.
-Whether you are living at home, in a residence hall or in an off-campus apartment with others, getting adequate sleep, maintaining good nutrition and engaging in regular exercise will help keep your mind and body in good condition.
+Whether you live at home, in a residence hall, or in an off-campus apartment with others, getting adequate sleep, maintaining good nutrition, and engaging in regular exercise will help keep your mind and body in good condition.
 Making time for hobbies and social activities can also help you maintain a positive mood.
 With new demands and responsibilities, finding a good balance and keeping a regular schedule can be very helpful.

 Copyright © 2022 NAMI.

 If You Have a Diagnosis or History of Mental Health Challenges

 Before college, most young people receive health care through their family’s health insurance and primary care providers, and parents or guardians will often be involved in care decisions.
 When you turn 18, you gain more control and privacy regarding your healthcare.
 For example, your healthcare providers cannot share your health information with parents, guardians, or anyone else without your permission (except in rare circumstances).
 You can find more info on this topic in NAMI’s college guide.